SCRT-HQ/VaporShell/docs/glossary/New-VSEC2VPCDHCPOptionsAssociation.md

----
-layout: glossary
-title: New-VSEC2VPCDHCPOptionsAssociation
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2VPCDHCPOptionsAssociation

 ## SYNOPSIS
-Adds an AWS::EC2::VPCDHCPOptionsAssociation resource to the template
+Adds an AWS::EC2::VPCDHCPOptionsAssociation resource to the template.
+Associates a set of DHCP options with a VPC, or associates no DHCP options with the VPC.

 ## SYNTAX